nodejs/node/doc/api/n-api.md

 further use of the thread-safe function because it is no longer guaranteed to be allocated.**

+### Deciding whether to keep the process running

 Similarly to libuv handles, thread-safe functions can be "referenced" and "unreferenced".
 A "referenced" thread-safe function will cause the event loop on the thread on which it is created to remain alive until the thread-safe function is destroyed.
 In contrast, an "unreferenced" thread-safe function will not prevent the event loop from exiting.
 The APIs `napi_ref_threadsafe_function` and `napi_unref_threadsafe_function` exist for this purpose.

+Neither does `napi_unref_threadsafe_function` mark the thread-safe functions as able to be destroyed nor does `napi_ref_threadsafe_function` prevent it from being destroyed.

 ### napi_create_threadsafe_function